tanpv/minimal-mistakes/_posts/2017-10-12-scrapy-tutorial.md

 excerpt_separator: "<!--more-->"
 ---

-### Mission

-This tutorial show up step by step how to using Scrapy frame work to scrape all software job which listed in craigslist.com at sfbay.
+This tutorial will show up step by step how to using Scrapy frame work to scrape all software job which listed in sfbay.craigslist.com .
 And then store this data to csv or json file.
 <!--more-->